trifectatechfoundation/trifectatech-website/content/initiatives/automated-demand-response.md

 [extra]

-summary = "<p>With the rise of renewable energy resources and ongoing electrification, automated demand response plays a crucial role in optimizing the use of our electricity grid.</p><p>This project is building a modern, open-source Rust implementation of OpenADR 3.0, the latest version of the OpenADR standard.</p>"
+summary = "<p>With the rise of renewable energy resources and ongoing electrification, automated demand response plays a crucial role in optimizing the use of our electricity grid.</p>"

 funders = [
  "tweedegolf",